Joel Skousen

-Joel M. Skousen (/ˈskaʊzən/; born September 22, 1946) is a political commentator on the philosophy of law and Constitutional theory.
+Joel M. Skousen (/ˈskaʊzən/; born September 22, 1946) is an American author of books on survivalism and was a candidate in the 2024 United States presidential election for the Constitution Party.

-History
+Biography

-Skousen, born in San Diego and raised in Oregon, served as a USMC fighter pilot during the Vietnam Era.
-During the 1980s Skousen was the chairman of the Conservative National Committee.
+Skousen, born in San Diego and raised in Oregon, served as a USMC fighter pilot during the Vietnam War.
+During the 1980s, Skousen was the chairman of the Conservative National Committee.
 He was also the executive editor of Conservative Digest.

 Skousen is the founder and chief editor of World Affairs Brief, a weekly news-analysis service.
 Some of Skousen's views are controversial.
 He made the case that the Fall of Communism was, also as claimed by KGB defector Anatoliy Golitsyn, a "carefully crafted deception," meant to gain Western aid and technology transfers that would eventually end in a resurgence of the Russian threat.
-In his weekly briefings Skousen has also written extensively about the evidence of conspiracy by government to cover up its own involvement in numerous black operations such as the JFK assassination, the Oklahoma City bombing, TWA 800 and the 9/11 attack on the World Trade Center.
+In his weekly briefings, Skousen has also written extensively about the evidence of conspiracy by government to cover up its own involvement in numerous black operations such as the Assassination of John F. Kennedy, the Oklahoma City bombing, TWA 800 and the September 11 attacks.
 He is particularly a harsh critic of what he calls the "phony war on terror" used to conjure up justification for continual foreign intervention and the diminution of American constitutional rights; he is also very critical of globalism, communism, and the U.S. interventionist foreign policy.

-Skousen has written several books. including Essential Principles for the Conservation of Liberty, Strategic Relocation—North American Guide to Safe Places, The Secure Home, Survival Home Manual: Architectural Design, Construction, and Remodeling Of Self-Sufficient Residences and Retreats, and How to Implement a High Security Shelter in the Home.
-He also published a booklet titled 10 Packs for Survival, which he has also posted to several web sites.
+Skousen has written several books. including Essential Principles for the Conservation of Liberty, Strategic Relocation – North American Guide to Safe Places, The Secure Home, Survival Home Manual: Architectural Design, Construction, and Remodeling Of Self-Sufficient Residences and Retreats, and How to Implement a High Security Shelter in the Home.
+He also published a booklet titled 10 Packs for Survival, which he has also posted to several websites.